swanhong/fully-encrypted-ml/README.md

 ### Run Protocol

-The target option `protocol` runs the protocol with a random message and evaluates the composition of two quadratic functions.
+The target option `protocol` runs the protocol with a random message and evaluates the composition of multiple quadratic functions.
 ```bash
     ./target/debug/fe --t protocol --bit-len 3072 --dim 5 --dim 4 --dim 3 --dim 2 --n-decomp 4
 ```